Brennall/HFH-SRD/Chapter02.md

 **Second Sight:** The character has a connection to the hidden world, and can see innately or magically invisible creatures within 60’.
 Invisible creatures are aware that the character can see them, and may often take a particular interest in him as a result.
 Second sight does not provide the ability to see characters hiding in shadows, secret doors, traps, or other creatures or objects hidden through cover and concealment, but does provide a +4 bonus to saving throws to disbelieve illusions.
 This proficiency replaces Illusion Resistance in ACKS.

-## New and Modified Weapons, Armor, & Equipment
+## New and Modified Weapons, Armor, and Equipment

 ### Weapons and Armor